Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 Example: Conducting UAT to verify that a new feature in a CRM system is intuitive and meets the practical needs of the sales team.

-As we highlighted before, non-functional testing focuses on evaluating aspects of the software that extend beyond its specific functionalities.
-This plays a significant role in assessing the overall performance, usability, and reliability of the software.
+As we touched on earlier, non-functional testing focuses on evaluating aspects of the software that extend beyond its specific functionalities.
+It examines how well the system performs under various conditions, including its speed, scalability, and responsiveness.

 Performance Testing